-Overall, the national job outlook for computing and information technology occupations is expected to grow faster than average (i.e., about 12%, depending upon the specific occupation), between now and the year 2024, according to the U.S. Bureau of Labor Statistics.
+Informatics and computing are among the fastest growing professions in the country.
+In fact, the national job outlook for computing and information technology occupations is expected to grow faster than average (i.e., about 10%, depending upon the specific occupation) between now and the year 2029, according to the U.S. Bureau of Labor Statistics.

 Some informatics jobs are available for graduates with just a bachelor’s degree; however, earning your master’s in informatics will provide more career options, positions with greater responsibility, increased pay, and greater autonomy.